 The Russian language is nearly synonymous with Great Literature, and Fyodor Dostoevsky’s Преступление и Наказание is its chief ambassador.
 Though it has been given many faithful translations into English, there is no better way to understand the depths of the “great Russian soul” than by reading antihero Raskolnikov’s internal struggle in its original language.

 6. Widok z Ziarnkiem Piasku (View with a Grain of Sand)

 No list of great world literature would be complete without poetry, and Polish Nobel Prize-winner Wisława Szymborska’s 1995 collection Widok z Ziarnkiem Piasku is as good as poetry gets.
-Through the course of these 100 poems, Szymborska contemplates the full spectrum of the human experience—from the most minute of happenings to the most extreme of feelings—while taking the Polish language to new limits of creative expression.
+Through the course of these 100 poems, Szymborska contemplates the full spectrum of the human experience — from the most minute of happenings to the most extreme of feelings — while taking the Polish language to new limits of creative expression.

-For these books in their original language and more, be sure to check out Strand Books.
+For these international best sellers in their original language and more, be sure to check out Strand Books.
 And remember: You shouldn’t worry about understanding every word on the page!
 The point is to absorb how the language works in a formal setting, and even if you don’t understand everything in front of you, you’re gaining invaluable exposure to how your new language functions.
 Reading in a new language is difficult at first, but with some perseverance (and perhaps a good dual-language dictionary), you’ll be shocked at how quickly you’ve become a master of both the spoken and written word.
 Happy reading!